NikhilNarayana/FRC-YouTube-Uploader/README.md

 You can now pick whether the match files  are in the same folder as the scripts or the one above.
 Default is one above.

 ##### Production Team/Facebook Name/Twitter Handle/Website Link
-Constants that used to be in the script it self, you can now edit them as you see fit without going into the code.
+Constants that used to be in the script itself, you can now edit them as you see fit without going into the code.

 ##### Event Name
 You can name this as you wish, but it should also be used at the start of every video filename.
 Generally includes [YEAR] [NAME OF EVENT]